awm086/vdd/README.md

 Note:

-_This is a modified version of the VDD project that can be found at https://drupal.org/node/2008758._
+_This is a modified version of the VDD project that can be found at._ https://drupal.org/node/2008758.

 It extends the recipes and config.json